Artificial-reference tracking MPC with probabilistically validated performance on industrial embedded systems: Hardware-in-the-loop results

 where $T_f \doteq \diag\((T_{F_N}, T_{P_K})\)$ are the filter time constants (see Table~\ref{tab:CSTR_parameters}), $u_f \doteq (F_N,P_K) \in \R^m$ are the filtered inputs applied in~\eqref{eq:CSTR_sys}, and $u \in \R^m$ the inputs of the filter, computed by the MPCT solver.
-Then, we extend the system dynamics by incorporating \eqref{eq:filter} into \eqref{eq:CSTR_sys}, resulting in a plant with state $x \doteq \(c_A, c_B, \theta, \theta_K, u_f\) \in \R^n$, input $u \in \R^m$, and output $y \doteq (c_B, p_B) \in \R^p$.
+Then, the system dynamics are extended by incorporating \eqref{eq:filter} into \eqref{eq:CSTR_sys}, resulting in a plant with state $x \doteq \(c_A, c_B, \theta, \theta_K, u_f\) \in \R^n$, input $u \in \R^m$, and output $y \doteq (c_B, p_B) \in \R^p$.
 The use of a low-pass input filter is common in real industrial scenarios to avoid sudden changes in the inputs, improving the life expectancy of the actuators.
 Indeed, most industrial valves integrate a local PID controller for this reason.

 A discrete linear model \eqref{eq:lin_sys} of the system is obtained by linearizing around the equilibrium point and discretizing with a sample time of $75$ seconds.
-Finally, we take the matrices in~\eqref{eq:sys_constraints_y} as $E=C$ and $F = 0$.
+Finally, the matrices in~\eqref{eq:sys_constraints_y} are taken as $E=C$ and $F = 0$.